rthomas24/YoutubeStudio-GPT/README.md

 - Git
 - Node.js (version 14 or later)
 - npm (which usually comes with Node.js)

+### API Keys Configuration

+To use the AI functionalities, you need to configure your API keys:
+1. Open the `.env.sample` file.
+2. Add your OpenAI API key under `OPENAI_KEY`.
+3. If you plan to use Gemini for the chatbot, add your Google Gemini API key under `GEMINI_API_KEY`.
+If you prefer to use OpenAI for all functionalities, you can ignore the Gemini API key.
+4. After adding your keys, rename the file from `.env.sample` to `.env`.

+### Switching AI Models

+To switch between AI models for the chatbot:
+- Navigate to the `chatwithytvideo` API function in `server.js`.
+- To use OpenAI, uncomment the OpenAI model line and comment out the Gemini model line.

 ### Installation and Setup

 To get the application up and running, follow these steps: